 What this article covers:

-- Creating a flow in the workflow designer
+Creating a flow from the flow list

-Creating a flow in the workflow designer
+Creating a flow from the workflow designer

 Once you've created your flow, you'll be taken to this screen.